dirtyhenry/tech-articles/_posts/2023-12-24-blocks-and-hoods.md

 The [documentation for this package][0] is now hosted on the Swift Package Index.

-## 🏘️ Welcome in my ’hood
+## 🏘️ Welcome to my ’hood

 In 2023 though, I have been using
 [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture)
 a lot.
 And I built things that were depending on it.
-So in addition to `swift-blocks`, I started building another library, `swift-hoods`[^1], which has a slighly bigger footprint in a project but is starting to turn out very useful as well.
+So in addition to `swift-blocks`, I started building another library, `swift-hoods`[^1], which has a slightly bigger footprint in a project but is starting to turn out very useful as well.

-Today, it is still very small, but it already provides two useful items:
+Today, it is still in the early stages, but it already provides two useful
+items:

 - A keychain TCA dependency for easy testing of code that uses keychain items;
 - A processor for markdown files that include YAML front-matters.

 I will detail how these work in the future.

-🎄 Have a happy holiday and happy new dear 🥂.
+🎄 Have a happy holiday and happy new year 🥂.

 [^1]:
     Hood standing for neighborhood… ie a larger version of a block.
 Get it?